swoopsta/LEMP-Server-Xenial-16.04/readme.md

 ## **LEMP Server on Ubuntu 16.04 Xenial**
-### Nginx, PHP7, MariaDB 10, FastCGI Cache, Brotli, HTTP2, and CloudFlare SSL
+### Nginx, PHP 7, MariaDB 10, FastCGI Cache, Brotli, HTTP2, and CloudFlare SSL

 This step by step tutorial takes you through an advanced LEMP stack install for hosting WordPress sites.
 Building a server using Nginx, PHP 7, and MariaDB makes WordPress run faster than other options, so configuring a setup like this will usually get you the most bang for your hosting buck.
 We'll be utilizing FastCGI Cache, a webserver method of file caching which is built right into Nginx.
 By using FastCGI Cache, instead of WordPress caching plugins like W3 Total Cache or WP Super Cache, we're moving the job of caching pages to Nginx instead of PHP.
 This results in a faster site that can handle larger spikes in traffic.
 We'll also be self-signing an SSL certificate on the server-side since we're going to be using a free SSL certificate issued by CloudFlare.